Tigers vs. Marlins Player Props Betting Odds

-Spencer Torkelson and Luis Arraez are among the players with prop bets available when the Detroit Tigers and the Miami Marlins play at LoanDepot park on Friday (beginning at 6:40 PM ET).
+Player prop bet odds for Luis Arraez, Spencer Torkelson and others are available when the Miami Marlins host the Detroit Tigers at LoanDepot park on Saturday at 4:10 PM ET.

 Bet on this matchup or its props with BetMGM!